 Residents of Owen have a prepaid food credit plan, with board credit included in the rate charges.
 The board credit is not intended to last the average resident through the entire semester.
-A portion of the housing payment beyond the board credit is applied to the cafeteria operation as a nonspendable overhead charge.

 If the resident has a credit balance at the end of the semester, it cannot be carried into the following semester nor are there any refunds.
 Account balances are furnished on request.